-An important book by Rula and Malek Abisaab, published in 2014 and entitled The Shiites of Lebanon: Modernism, Communism and Hizbullah's Islamists, included an attempt to trace the relational dialectics between the Shia in Lebanon and Iraq on the one hand, and the Communism and the leftist movements on the other.
-In this book, the researchers maintain that there has been mutual impact between the new modern movement of activist clergymen and the communist movements and leftist organizations, both in Iraq and Southern Lebanon.
-They add that Shiite political Islam has not fully denounced the socialist revolutionary principles of the leftist movements.
-The latter have not been completely secular, nor have they denounced religion.
-Their development process has been somewhat based on the Shiite culture and on popular perceptions and beliefs that relate the Imams, especially Imam Ali and Imam Hussayn, to revolutionism and activism that aspire to establishing social justice worldwide.
+An important work by Rula and Malek Abisaab, published in 2014 and entitled The Shiites of Lebanon: Modernism, Communism and Hizbullah’s Islamists, included an attempt to trace the relational dialectics between the Shia in Lebanon and Iraq on the one hand, and the Communist and leftist movements on the other.
+They maintain that mutual impact has occurred between the new modern movement of activist clergymen and the communist movements and leftist organizations, both in Iraq and Southern Lebanon.
+They add that Shiite political Islam has not fully denounced the socialist revolutionary principles of the leftist movements, which are not completely secular, nor have they denounced religion.
+Their development process has been somewhat based on the Shiite culture and on popular perceptions and beliefs that relate the Imams, especially Ali and Husayn, to revolutionism and activism that aspire to establish social justice worldwide.

-Joseph Daher in his book Hezbollah: the Political Economy of Lebanon’s Party of God (2016) attempted to give a new Marxist analyzation for the phenomenon of Hezbollah.
-Daher argues in his research that Hezbollah like “Islamic movements in general, are neither revolutionary nor progressive groups, but are parties led by political interests that can be explained through a materialist approach, and not simply by a focus on ideology.”
-While Daher’s argument regarding the usage of Marxist approach is very correct, I think that he didn’t take all the other factors in consideration.
-The mechanic equitation between Hezbollah and the other Islamic movement is very problematic, as I will show later on this research.
-Also, to analyze a country like Lebanon as a total independent state without taking into consideration sufficiently the regional situation and the anti-colonial circumstances that Lebanon and the region are working on is a very problematic approach.
-Daher confuses the analyzing of the other Islamic political thought with that of Hezbollah.
+Joseph Daher in his book Hezbollah: The Political Economy of Lebanon’s Party of God (2016) sought to give a new Marxist analysis for the phenomenon of Hezbollah.
+Daher argues that Hezbollah, like “Islamic movements in general, are neither revolutionary nor progressive groups, but are parties led by political interests that can be explained through a materialist approach, and not simply by a focus on ideology.”
+While Daher’s argument regarding the usage of Marxist approach is correct, he did not take all the other factors into consideration.
+The mechanical equation between Hezbollah and the other Islamic movements is extremely problematic, as I will show in this research.
+Moreover, to perceive a country like Lebanon as a total independent state without sufficiently considering the regional situation and the anti-colonial circumstances of Lebanon and the region is a very dubious approach.

-On the other hand and vis a vis understanding the development of Hezbollah from the “radical” phase to a new “lebanonized” stage, Bashir Saade in his book Hizbullah and the Politics of Remembrance: Writing the Lebanese Nation (2016).
-Argue that no change has affected Hezbollah’s Ideology and he argues that: “The politics of remembering has enabled Hizbullah to develop and to defend the main project to which it owes its existence: resistance against Israel.”
-He adds in elsewhere: “Hizbullah has managed to negotiate its political presence in Lebanon and beyond through a thorough reworking of national narratives.
+In contrast to Daher, in terms of the understanding the development of Hezbollah from the “radical” phase to a new “lebanonized” stage, Bashir Saade, in his book Hizbullah and the Politics of Remembrance: Writing the Lebanese Nation (2016) argues that change has not affected Hezbollah’s ideology, writing that “the politics of remembering has enabled Hizbullah to develop and to defend the main project to which it owes its existence: resistance against Israel.”
+He adds elsewhere that “Hizbullah has managed to negotiate its political presence in Lebanon and beyond through a thorough reworking of national narratives.
 In so doing, it has set new political frameworks within which Lebanese actors are to relate both to each other and to external enemies.”

-While Daher has ignored the ideological development of Hezbollah, Saade’s approach is ignoring the economic and the infrastructure dimension of the party's “main project to which it owes its existence”.
-In contrast to Saade I do believe that Hezbollah has gone through an important change in his political, economic and even religious views.
-I will show later on the main changes that moved the Party from a small group into a vast movement which stand in the core of a “historical-bloc” which is still emerging.
+While Daher has ignored the ideological development of Hezbollah, Saade’s approach overlooks the economic and the infrastructure dimension of the party’s “main project to which it owes its existence.”
+In contrast to Saade, I do believe that Hezbollah has gone through an important change in his political, economic, and even religious views.
+I will show later on the main changes that moved the party from a small group into a vast movement in the core of a nascent “historical-bloc.”